flightphp/docs/content/v3/en/awesome-plugins/apm.md

 - **PHP 7.4+**: Keeps us compatible with LTS Linux distros while supporting modern PHP.
 - **[FlightPHP Core](https://github.com/flightphp/core) v3.15+**: The lightweight framework we’re boosting.

+## Supported Databases

+FlightPHP APM currently supports the following databases for storing metrics:

+- **SQLite3**: Simple, file-based, and great for local development or small apps.
+Default option in most setups.
+- **MySQL/MariaDB**: Ideal for larger projects or production environments where you need robust, scalable storage.

+You can choose your database type during the configuration step (see below).
+Make sure your PHP environment has the necessary extensions installed (e.g., `pdo_sqlite` or `pdo_mysql`).

 ## Getting Started

 Here’s your step-by-step to APM awesomeness: